Gabrielle-Nobles/Moffitt_Internship_2023/README.md

 | Single R| nothern.fine |
 | Single R| blue.main  |
 | Single R| blue.fine |
-7. Manually curated cell annotations (seurat_clusters_gabby_annotations)
-- **H5 Seurat-compliant file**
--- Export the processed and analyzed data in the H5 Seurat file format.
-This file contains the expression values, dimensionality reduction results, clustering information, and metadata.
-It serves as a comprehensive representation of the analyzed single-cell RNAseq data.
-- **Subset of cell populations**
---Create separate metadata and H5 Seurat files for each identified cell subpopulation or cluster.
-This division facilitates downstream analyses focused on specific cell populations of interest.
-- **H5 ISCVA-compliant file**
---The H5 ISCVA-compliant file is a specific file format designed to load and interact with the Interactive Single Cell Visual Analytics (ISCVA) application.

 ## Post Processsing: H5-ISCVA compliant file